Back to Blog

 As mobile apps grow more complex and user expectations rise, event tracking, and analytics must evolve too.
 Whether you're optimizing onboarding, tracking retention, or measuring marketing ROI.

-In 2026, product and growth teams can choose from several strong platforms ranging from free SDK-based tools to warehouse-native analytics that fit different stacks, privacy models, and ownership preferences.
+In 2026, product and growth teams can choose from several strong platforms ranging from free SDK-based tools to trusted agentic analytics that fit different stacks, privacy models, and ownership preferences.

 Mitzu vs Amplitude vs Mixpanel vs Firebase vs Appsflyer for Mobile Apps